GuidesProduct development

 Product objectives

 This section outlines the context of the product while aligning it with the larger vision of your company.
 Here, explain why you’re developing the product and what you hope to accomplish with the product's release.
-This helps keep the project stakeholders focused on a common goal.
+This helps keep the focused on a common goal.

 Customer research & design notes